lengau/sshed/README.md

 2. In ~/.ssh/config, add a SendEnv line that sends "SSHED_SOCK".
    See the note below.
 3. Add sshed_client to run like ssh-agent does.

-4. If the host has sshed installed, simply ssh to the host and use sshed
+At that point, if the host has sshed installed, it should work seamlessly.
-5. If sshed is not installed on the host, use edssh to SSH in.
+If not, the user can run edssh to connect to the server, which will install the host side of edssh for the user to use.